 The amendments require companies to disclose their material accounting policies rather than their significant accounting policies.
-Accounting policy information, together with other information, is material when it can reasonably be expected to influence decisions of primary users of general-purpose financial statements.
+Accounting policy information, together with other information, is material when it can reasonably be expected to influence decisions of primary users of general-impact in its financial statements.
 The Group does not expect this amendment to have any significant impact in its financial statements.